Sergii-Kostanets/attic/README.md

 |:-------:|:--------|
 | &check; | Clicking the Create Product button in the signed in user menu loads the Create Product page
 | &check; | Clicking the Review List button in the signed in user menu loads the Draft Reviews page
-| &check; | The edit and delete buttons is visible in post detail view and leads to editing and delete confirmation
+| &check; | The edit and delete buttons is visible in product detail view and leads to editing and delete confirmation
 | &check; | The edit and delete buttons is visible in products page and leads to editing and delete confirmation
 | &check; | The approve and delete buttons is visible in review list and leads to confirmation of deleteng or approving a review
 | &check; | There is an access to the /admin page